percolate/jennifer/README.md

 [jamesob](https://github.com/jamesob)
 at Percolate.
 Began as a fork of [this](https://gist.github.com/1911084).

-For each current pull request in Github, a Jenkins job is created and builds whenever the associated branch is pushed to.
+For each open pull request in Github, a Jenkins job is created and builds whenever the associated branch is pushed to.
 Upon each build, success or failure is posted back to the PR's comment thread.